DeFi-Unchained-IITK/assignment-2-weird-polaroid/README.md

 Lastly, emit an event whenever the “owner” is changed.

+Explaining the code- The  PrimeOwner contract is made to change the contract owner by making a call to the changeOwnerIfPrime function with an input of prime number.
+The function first checks if the input number is greater than zero, then it determines whether if it is prime by calling helper function isPrime.
+In order to check primality, I've made isPrime function which employs an algorithm that covers such base cases as checking divisibility by 2 and iterating through all odd numbers from 3 up to square root of the number.
+When the input number turns out to be prime, the changeOwnerIfPrime function updates state variable owner with caller address and emits OwnerChanged event.
+If the input is less than 1 the function call is simply reverted.
+I've used Newton's method in calculating integral square roots to optimize the prime checking process.

 ## Question 2 :

 Your task is to create a smart contract “EmployeeRegistree”.
 You have to define a struct “Employee” with properties : **uint ID, string name, string position, uint salary**.